 Drinks are generally offered to guests.
 It is polite to accept.
 Toasting is not a common practise in Malaysia.
 The country's large Muslim population does not drink alcohol.

-All major cities and towns have government hospitals for accident and emergency treatment.
+All major cities and towns have government hospitals for Accident and Emergency treatment.
 Patients are treated according to medical priority and not order of arrival.
-In most major cities and towns there are private clinics and private hospitals, which are generally of international standards.
+In most major cities and towns, there are private clinics and even private hospitals, which are generally of international standards.
 Private dental clinics are also abundant in major cities and towns and are of generally good standard.
-Most pharmacies can be found at major shopping complexes.
+Most pharmacies can be found at major shopping complexes and shoplots.

 Boiled tap water is safe to drink but not recommended.
 Bottled mineral water can be found in supermarkets and local coffee shops at relatively cheap prices.
 To avoid an upset stomach, avoid consuming beverages with ice cubes during hot weather.